voucherly/voucherly-docs/docs/guides/integrations/pay-at-table/index.md

     - Save the configuration.

 :::tip
-You can include placeholders in the endpoint URLs will populate at redirect time:
+You can include placeholders in the endpoint URLs that will be populated at redirect time:
 - `{ExternalTableId}`
 - `{ExternalShopId}`
 - `{OrderId}`